Satisfyer (Pro 2, 2, Pro Penguin) Comparison Review

 October 15th, 2010

 I am at a point in my sex life where I generally prefer silicone toys.
 They’re safer.
 They’re versatile.
 They come in awesome colours.
-When a sex toy store wants me to do a review but they don’t carry any silicone, I doubt whether I want to work with them but let me say this: silicone alone does not a great toy make.
+When a sex toy store wants me to do a review, but they don’t carry any silicone, I doubt whether I want to work with them, but let me say this: silicone alone is not a great toy make.
 Really, a mediocre design will not be saved by the material.

 They are, as you can imagine, useless.
 They don’t really stimulate the entrance to my vagina and the toy isn’t flexible enough that I can bend it toward my clit.
 The testicle design doesn’t offer anything physically, either.
 You might use it to grasp the toy, however.
 The shaft is slightly flexible.
 I say this because around the halfway mark, you can tell that the Pure Silicone B.O.B. is covering some hard structure inside.
 When I would clench or tried to bend the toy as mentioned, this hard structure was uncomfortable against my G-spot but I simply prefer toys that are a little softer in that area.
 You can probably achieve about 30 degrees of bending.